tesseractcollective/react-graphql-docs/FlexForm.md

 * execute the mutation
 * Manage errors and success

-FlexForm gives you a composable component that marries multiple libraries together to give you a rapid experience for building UIs connected to a graphql backend.
+FlexForm gives you a composable component that combines multiple libraries together to give you a rapid experience for building UIs connected to a graphql backend.

 Did we say it was composable, because it is.
 If you want 80% of what FlexForm does, you can probably override whatever 20% you don't like.

-We try to use sane defaults as much as possible, but if you don't like them, you have full control.
+We try to derive, infer, and guess at logical default values as much as possible, but if you don't like them, you have full control.

 Still think FlexForm is too much?
 Check out FlexFormLocal for even more control.